Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 Open world recognition, which is inherently a classification task, may be evaluated at each time step using a confusion matrix and any of its derived measures, such as those mentioned above.
-Depending on how classes are treated, one may observe the ``raw'' confusion matrix where the predicted labels and unknown ground truth labels remain as they were received.
-In this work we execute three different reductions of the confusion matrix's labels to assess three specific subtasks listed below for open world recognition.
+Depending on how classes are treated, one may observe the ``raw'' confusion matrix where the paired predicted labels and unknown ground truth labels are read by the evaluator as written by the predictor and ground truth data.
+In this work, we use three different reductions of the confusion matrix's labels to assess three specific subtasks listed below for open world recognition.
 These reductions are depicted in Figure~\ref{fig:confusion}.
 In addition to evaluating these three subtasks, a fourth subtask is necessary to assess the time-series information of reacting to novelty as it occurs through the incremental learning.
-In detail, the four subtasks are: \begin{enumerate} \item \textbf{Classification Task}: The primary activity classes of interest along with a single unknown class to account for any novel or unknown classes.
-To evaluate this, reduce the predictor's recognized unknown classes into the general ``unknown'' class, indicating when the sample is deemed something other than that which is known and deemed important to the task.
+In detail, the four subtasks are: \begin{enumerate}[noitemsep,nolistsep] \item \textbf{Classification Task}: The primary activity classes of interest along with a single unknown class to account for any novel or unknown classes.
+To evaluate this, reduce the predictor's recognized unknown classes into the general ``unknown'' class, indicating when the sample is deemed something other than that which is known.
 This is the typical assessment used in the original Kinetics protocol, minus the catch-all ``unknown'' class. \item \textbf{Novelty Detection}: the binary classification of known vs. unknown.
 All known classes are reduced into a single ``known'' class, and all unknown classes are reduced into a single ``unknown'' class. \item \textbf{Novelty Recognition}: the unsupervised class-clustering separate from the classification of the known classes.
-To focus on evaluating this, reduce all known classes into a single ``known'' class.
+To evaluate this, reduce all known classes into a single ``known'' class.
 The measures derived from the resulting confusion matrix must account for the class labels not using the same symbols, even though they are the same cluster.
-This includes measures such as mutual information, as used in this work. \item \textbf{Novelty Reaction Time}: The time it takes to react to novelty, which in the case of HAR is the reaction time, measured in samples, to detect novel activities after a single sample has occurred.
+This includes measures such as mutual information, as used in this work. \item \textbf{Novelty Reaction Time}: The time it takes to react to novelty, which in the case of HAR is measured in the number of samples till detection of novel activities after the first novel sample has occurred.
 Here, as in novelty detection, the known classes are reduced and the unknown classes are reduced, resulting in a binary classification assessment.
-The difference here is that the novelty reaction time measures how many samples pass after the occurrence of a novel activity's sample.
+The difference here is that the novelty reaction time measures how many samples pass after the first occurrence of a novel activity's sample. \end{enumerate}

 We use the following procedure to measure novelty reaction time within a single increment whose variables are visualized in Figure~\ref{fig:visual_react}: When the first novel sample occurs at the sample index $a$, record the number of novel samples $m$ observed before the first sample index of novelty $d$ is detected by the predictor at or after $a$.
 Let $z$ be the final sample index of the increment and $r$ be the total count of novel samples within the increment.
 The following harmonic mean is used to measure the novelty reaction time: